 Crave Cafe is a local staple that’s open 24 hours.
 So, if you’re in need of some late night eats after a few too many beers at the barcade, just head a few blocks down the boulevard to Crave Cafe.

-Retro diner Mel’s Drive-In, located on Ventura Boulevard, is open until 3:00 a.m.
+Retro diner Mel’s Drive-In, located on Ventura Boulevard, is open until 3:00 a.m. on Fridays and Saturdays.
 Mel’s is a local chain serving classic American dishes.
 If you seek late night burgers and fries, you’ll find it here.

 Sherman Oaks Galleria

 In the 1980s in the valley, the Sherman Oaks Galleria was apparently the place to be.

 The Galleria has since been renovated and now houses a variety of restaurants and shops, plus an Arclight movie theater (I personally enjoy eating in the Arclight restaurant at night, which overlooks the 405, and watching the traffic glide by).
 It’s also super family friendly and hosts a variety of kid-centered activities.

 Sherman Oaks Village

 Located along Ventura Boulevard from around Kester Avenue to Van Nuys Boulevard is Sherman Oaks Village.
 Here you’ll find some mom-and-pop shops plus a few decent discount clothing stores, like an Urban Outfitters surplus store and Buffalo Exchange.

 Westfield Fashion Square